peetzweg/diarydash-deprecated/README.md

 #diarydash

-Write an daily dairy entry in your browser. diarydash.com is a website to write a daily diary entry.
-Everyday you are presented with a blank page with the day and date as heading and a new hand picked background image.
+Write your diary in your browser.
+Everyday you are presented with a blank page.
 Your entries are saved locally using HTML5 local storage.
 All entries can be accessed in a single markdown file using the controls at the bottom of the page.

 ![ScreenShot](screenshot.png)